The valley of Islahiye.

 The Islahiye Valley Project is directed by Nicolò Marchetti of the Alma Mater Studiorum-University of Bologna, jointly with Refik Duru of Istanbul University.
 Archival holdings of the expeditions at Tilmen Höyük of the Universities of Istanbul and of Bologna have been the basis for the project and have been georeferenced by the IVP team.
 David Schloen of the University of Chicago provided additional materials in a spirit of scientific cooperation.

-In the near future, the existing cooperation within the CRANE 2.0 network will allow further improvements to our platform.
+We gratefully acknowledge the CRANE 2.0 project for having provided the server on which our webGIS is running.
 Fairly soon, the materials presented in the website will be made individually available respecting their licensing agreement (all our original elaborations are the copyleft of the Islahiye Valley Project).

 All individual and corporate credits will be listed under each image, with – where of interest – some technical explanations attached too.
 Satellite imagery and cartographic materials have been downloaded or purchased and then elaborated or modified by Valentina Orrù and by the team of the DICAM Department in Bologna, led by Gabriele Bitelli.
 News about the updates for metadata and additional functions will be listed in the Feeds section of the website.